Infineon/mtb-example-wifi-dual-core-virtual-mqtt-client/README.md

 Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).

 This code example implements a generic MQTT client that connects to various MQTT Brokers.
 In this example, the instructions to set up and run the MQTT client have been provided for the Mosquitto MQTT Brokers for your reference.
-If you use this code example with Mosquitto Broker running locally on your PC, download and install the Mosquitto Broker from https://mosquitto.org/download.
+If you use this code example with Mosquitto Broker running locally on your PC, download and install the [Mosquitto Broker](https://mosquitto.org/download).
 See [Setting up the MQTT Broker](#setting-up-the-mqtt-broker) section in the README.

 This example requires no additional software or tools if you use the MQTT client with a publicly hosted MQTT Broker.